 - a.
-The registration form and the entry fees are posted on the website: - 1. www.motoamericaregistration.com - 2.
-The withdrawal of entry from an event must be communicated to MotoAmerica no later than seven (7) days before the event takes place.
-The communication must be written and sent through e-mail to registration@motoamerica.com.
-Riders failing to communicate this circumstance may be penalized. - 3.
-AMA and MotoAmerica have the right not to accept or to reject an entry. - A compulsory rider/entrant briefing will be held for all riders participating in the event. - Failure to attend the briefings in full may result in disqualification from the event or penalty. - A waiver can be granted to a rider by Race Direction. - b.
+The entries will be managed by each promoter. - 1.
+AMA and MotoAmerica have the right not to accept or to reject an entry. - A compulsory rider briefing will be held for all riders participating in the event. - Failure to attend the briefings may result in a penalty. - b.
 A rider shall be deemed to have taken part in the event when the rider participates in at least one practice session. - c.
 A rider shall be deemed to have started a race when the rider participates in, at least, the first lap of the race.